meganomic/cyenc/README.md

 The function returns size_of_output.
 As the old version, make sure the output buffer is sufficiently large.
 Notice that I've changed the order of the input/output buffer arguments.
 I did that because of some reason that I have since forgotten but I'm sure it was a very good reason.

-As for speed, this is about 4 times as fast as the previous version.
-I'll get some actual benchmarks when I've figured out what's wrong with it.

 # cyenc - SSE version
 ##### Only kept for historical and shaming reasons